bugdetector/core/README.md

 > MYSQL 5.0: GRANT ALL PRIVILEGES ON core_multisite.* To 'core_multisite_user'@'localhost' IDENTIFIED BY  'core_multisite1234';
-> MYSQL 8.0: GRANT ALL PRIVILEGES ON core_multisite.* To 'core_multisite_user'@'localhost' WITH GRANT OPTION
+> MYSQL 8.0: GRANT ALL PRIVILEGES ON core.* To 'core_multisite_user'@'localhost' WITH GRANT OPTION